MalcolmNSB/Stat545_participation/README.md

-# Exploration
+# Stat 545 Participation
-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repo is a collection of in-class Stat 545 exercises.